 Can I tell you why some people will never find their passion?
 Sunken costs.

 The sunk cost effect is manifested in a greater tendency to continue an endeavor once an investment in money, effort, or time has been made.
 Evidence that the psychological justification for this behavior is predicated on the desire not to appear wasteful is presented…Arkes, H. R., & Blumer, C. (1985), The psychology of sunk costs.
 Organizational Behavior and Human Decision Processes, 35, 124-140.

-People have sunk in too much time effort and energy into degrees, career paths, and so much else, that they often don’t follow their passions into one or two things happens.
+People have sunk in too much time effort and energy into degrees, career paths, and so much else, that they often don’t follow their passions until one or two things happens.